 How to Use Search Engine Filters Well

-In our previous blog series #3 we went over Improving Your Mobile Site from Prefix Box “The Big Guide of Easy Ecommerce Search Optimization Tips.”
+In our previous blog series #3 we went over mobile site optimization from Prefix Box “The Big Guide of Easy Ecommerce Search Optimization Tips.”
 This week we will be reviewing the chapter on How to Use Filters Well.
 Three years ago on Smashing Magazine there was an article which said, “When done right, filters enable users to narrow down a website’s selection of thousands of products to only those few items that match their particular needs and interests.
 Yet, despite it being a central aspect of the user’s e-commerce product browsing, most websites offer a lackluster filtering experience.
 In fact, our 2015 benchmark reveals that only 16% of major e-commerce websites offer a reasonably good filtering experience.”
-We are going to review just a few tips on how to use these filters.
+We are going to review just a few tips on how to use these website search filters.

 - Show Filters Relevant to the Search

 Providing search result filters is a great way to help users easily find what they’re looking for, but be sure to show filters that are relevant for each search.
-Showing unrelated filters for a search is actually worse than not providing any refinements.
+Showing unrelated e-commerce search filters is actually worse than not providing any refinements.

 - Place Your Filters Appropriately